bartosjiri/webgl-handbook/002_under-the-hood/README.md

 >
 > *Source: Luz Caballero ([link][R002])*

 We are starting with our data created in JavaScript in one or more ways.
-These can be 3D model files, procedurally created data or instructions used through libraries.
-All of this is put into vertex arrays that contain vertex attributes like the location of the vertex in space and information about texture, color and lighting features (vertex normal).
+It can be a 3D model file, procedurally created data or instructions used through libraries.
+All of these include model vertices defining location, normal vectors defining direction, and color data.
+This is put into vertex arrays that contain vertex attributes like the location of the vertex in space and information about texture, color and lighting features (vertex normal).
 Such vertex arrays are sent to GPU in a set of vertex buffers.

 Once inside the GPU, it selects each vertex out of the vertex buffer and runs it through the vertex shader.
 As a result we receive a mesh coordinates.
 Usually, the process performed on the vertex shader looks similar to this: